-Alcohol Drug Counselors with little to no experience tend to make between $25860 and $31850 while the more experienced ones make over $51140 per year.
+Certified Alcohol Drug Counselors with little to no experience tend to make between $27890 and $35860 while the more experienced ones can earn over $62880 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Alcohol Drug Counselor is to move to a higher paying state like NH.
-Right now, the highest paying states for Alcohol Drug Counselors are NH, NM, ND, DC and NJ.
+One of the easiest ways to increase your salary as a Substance Abuse and Behavioral Disorder Counselor is to move to a higher paying state like UT.
+Right now, the highest paying states for Certified Alcohol Drug Counselors are UT, AK, DC, OR and NJ.

-3 other factors that can increase your salary as An Alcohol Drug Counselor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Substance Abuse and Behavioral Disorder Counselor is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Alcohol Drug Counselors what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Certified Alcohol Drug Counselors what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.